caoquanjie/LearnToPayAttention/README.md

 #### 2. in cifar100_attention
 python train.py
 #### 3. in CUB_finetune
+Run checkpoint_to_npy.py to store the model of CIFAR100 dataset in .npy format.
+Run dataset_to_tfrecords.py to get train.tfrecords and test.tfrecords of CUB-200-2011.
+Source data can be downloaded from CUB official website.
-python main.py
+Run python main.py

 ## results
-after 100000 steps, the accuracy with VGG-att2-concat-dp is reached 94.79% in CIFAR10 dataset.</br>
+after 100000 steps, the accuracy with VGG-att3-concat-dp is reached 94.79% in CIFAR10 dataset.</br>
-after 200000 steps, the accuracy with VGG-att2-concat-dp is reached 77.64% in CIFAR100 dataset.</br>
+after 200000 steps, the accuracy with VGG-att3-concat-dp is reached 77.64% in CIFAR100 dataset.</br>
-after 100000 steps, the finetune accuracy with VGG-att2-concat-dp is reached 73.25% in CUB-200-2011.</br>
+after 100000 steps, the finetune accuracy with VGG-att3-concat-dp is reached 73.25% in CUB-200-2011.</br>

 ### Attention map visualization (on test data of CIFAR-10)